Ten Years After the Fall of Ariadna

 So, they intended to question her.
 To ensure she really was a priestess then.
 That was a potential problem.
 “I was at the siege at the temple,” she answered.
 “I escaped out the catacombs with several others.”

-“Did you?” asked a voice from the shadows, inside the door — a woman voice.
-“Bring her inside,” the authority-filled voice said.
+“Did you?” asked a voice from the shadows, inside the door — a womans voice.
+“Bring her inside,” the woman said, her tone authoritative.

 Ari stepped forward as the guards moved aside, but her comfort was fading quickly.
 Nothing that had happened was unexpected, but still…

 There was something that was making her nervous.
-Nothing seemed wrong — even masked.
-Ariadna could see the priestess’ eyes.
+Nothing seemed wrong — even masked, Ariadna could see the eyes of the priestess on the stairs.
 She knew this woman, knew her prayers – she had been an initiate during the Fall, not yet a full priestess.
 Exactly the sort of follower that might have slipped Jaras’s net.
 She could remember the woman’s devotion, her genuine heart…

 Ari passed through the door, entering a foyer and finding another priestess waiting for her, flanked by four more guards.
 Her golden mask was almost as beaten up as Ari’s was, but like her she stood with dignity anyway, unconcerned about the tarnish.
 She met the priestesses brilliant blue eyes and saw a glimpse of a soul she recognized.
 This woman was a priestess as well, only a few years older than the initiate had been during the fall.
 She had been devoted and true.